 Symptoms of patella dislocation

-- Pain will be felt immediately at the time of injury.
+- Pain at the time of injury, often severe.

-- Often the kneecap may briefly dislocate and then return to its normal position, although pain and swelling will usually be present.
+Often the kneecap briefly dislocates, then returns to its normal position.
+If this happens then pain and swelling is usually also present.

 What is a Patella dislocation?

 It is usually a result of an acute blow or twisting action of the knee.
-In most cases the patella will relocate to the patellofemoral groove on straightening of the knee, however, this is usually extremely painful.
-The factors which make a patella dislocation more likely are insufficient quadriceps strength on the inside of the knee, overpronation of the feet and what is known as an increased Q angle of the knee.
+In most cases the patella relocates to the patellofemoral groove when you straightening the knee.
+However, this is usually extremely painful.

-The vastus medialis oblique muscle or VMO for short is the quad muscle on the inside of the thigh and is responsible for maintaining the stability of the patella towards the inside of the knee.
-If the VMO muscle is not strong enough, or its fibres are not adequately oriented the patella is much more susceptible to dislocation.
+The vastus medialis oblique muscle or VMO for short is the quad muscle on the inside of the thigh.
+It is responsible for maintaining the stability of the patella towards the inside of the knee.

 Overpronation of the feet is where the feet roll in or flatted too much when running.
 This causes the leg to turn inwards which leaves the patella susceptible to moving outwards as the quadriceps contract.

-The Q-angle of the knee relates the angle of the lower leg to the knee and people with an increased Q ankle are often termed knock-kneed.
-When they straighten their leg patella is forced to the outside of the knee potentially resulting in patella dislocation.
+The Q-angle of the knee relates the angle of the lower leg to the knee.
+People with an increased Q angle appear ‘knock-kneed’.
+When they straighten their leg, it forces the patella to the outside of the knee, potentially resulting in patella dislocation.

 Treatment of patella dislocation

-Apply RICE principles to the injured knee or rest, ice, compression, and elevation.
-Ice can be applied for 10 to 15 minutes every hour initially reducing to 2 or 3 times a day as swelling and symptoms reduce.
+Apply ice or cold therapy for 10 to 15 minutes every hour initially.
+Reduce frequency to 2 or 3 times a day as swelling and symptoms reduce.

-When the acute symptoms settle down a full knee strengthening rehabilitation program is required to help avoid future recurrence.
+When acute symptoms settle down and pain allows, begin a full knee rehabilitation program.
+This helps to reduce the risk of future injury.
 Specifically exercises for the vastus medialis muscle on the inside of the quadriceps are important.

-They can help with the pain by prescribing anesthetic and repositioning the patella if it has not already relocated.
-NSAID’s or anti-inflammatory medication such as Ibuprofen may be prescribed to reduce pain, inflammation, and swelling.
+Your doctor may prescribe NSAID’s or anti-inflammatory medication such as Ibuprofen to reduce pain, inflammation, and swelling.